metalsmith/permalinks/Readme.md

 # metalsmith-permalinks

-  A Metalsmith plugin for permalinks.
+  A Metalsmith plugin that applies a custom permalink pattern to files, and renames them so that they're nested properly for static sites (converting `about.html` into `about/index.html`).

 ## Installation